 Dominican Republic Currency

-The official currency of the Dominican is the Peso abbreviated as DOP, the east Caribbean dollar is also used which is shared by other Caribbean states that form the organization of eastern Caribbean states like Antigua, Barbuda, Grenada among others.
+The official currency of the Dominican Republic is the Peso abbreviated as DOP, the East Caribbean Dollar is sometimes also accepted, a currency which is shared by other Caribbean states that form the Organisation of Eastern Caribbean states like Antigua and Barbuda, Grenada and Dominica, among others.